 Xavier has significantly enhanced its research competitiveness in a number of university-wide, cross disciplinary scientific fields including cancer, health disparities, nanomedicine/drug delivery, and materials research.

-Health Disparities: In 2002, the Xavier College of Pharmacy launched the Centerfor Minority Health and Health Disparities Research and Education funded by a $2.3 million NIH endowment grant.
-Since 2002, Xavier has received $34 million in NIH endowment funding to further its health disparities initiative.
+Health Disparities: In 2002, the Xavier College of Pharmacy launched the Center for Minority Health and Health Disparities Research and Education funded by a $2.3 million NIH endowment grant.
+Since 2002, Xavier has received $36 million in NIH endowment funding to further its health disparities initiative.
 The Center focuses on the following important areas of emphasis: 1) diabetes research and education; 2) cancer research and prevention/early detection; 3) asthma education and prevention; and 4) building the capacity of the Xavier College of Pharmacy to conduct future research on these diseases. (click here to view photos)

 Nanomedicine and Drug Delivery: Xavier boasts active drug design and delivery research efforts aimed at the treatment of acute diseases and chronic illnesses.
-In cooperation with Tulane and LSU Health Sciences Centers, Xavier recently received funding from the Louisiana Board of Regents to launch a “Center for Nanomedicine and Drug Delivery.”
-The center is focused on understanding and overcoming barriers to efficient oral, colonic, parenteral, pulmonary and vaginal delivery of drugs in the hopes of developing new treatments for chronic diseases such as cancer.
+In cooperation with Tulane and LSU Health Sciences Centers, Xavier received funding from the Louisiana Board of Regents to launch a “Center for Nanomedicine and Drug Delivery.”
+The Center is focused on understanding and overcoming barriers to efficient oral, colonic, parenteral, pulmonary, and vaginal delivery of drugs in the hopes of developing new treatments for chronic diseases such as cancer.
 Numerous new technologies are coming out of the Center as relationships have been formed with small, advanced technology businesses. (click here to view photos)

 Materials Research: Xavier has recently hired a number of young faculty who are having significant success in the area of materials research.
 This group formed a partnership with New York University’s Materials Research Science and Engineering Center, already funded by a prestigious NSF grant.
 A recent result of this partnership is a $3 million NSF grant entitled Partnerships in Research and Education in Materials.
 This grant supports the creation of collaborative research groups focused on nanoscale imaging systems, and builds a pipeline of underrepresented undergraduates who are well trained and qualified for graduate school in materials research. (click here to view photos)